ITensor/website/docs/tutorials/Lanczos/main.md

 <span class='article_sig'>Thomas E. Baker and Benedikt Bruognolo&mdash;September 23, 2015</span>

-Diagonalizing an entire matrix can be a costly operation.
+Using a random guess for solving any problem is highly desirable since it avoids the need for any guess work or first order insight.
+The particular problem of interest for this problem is diagonalizing an entire matrix which can be a costly operation depending on which method we use.
 Since diagonalizing matrices makes up a large part of solving quantum systems, using a fast algorithm to do this is desirable.
 One such algorithm is the Lanczos algorithm.

 This article covers what the Lanczos algorithm is and why it finds the ground state, @@\psi_0@@.
 Doing this algorithm avoids the full diagonalization of a matrix @@Q@@ since we are only interested in a very specific eigenvalue in a localized region of the Hilbert space.